StanfordSpezi/SpeziStorage/README.md

 > [!IMPORTANT]
 > If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/setup) to setup the core Spezi infrastructure.

-You can configure the [`SecureStorage`](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage/documentation/spezisecurestorage) component in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate).
+You can configure the [`SecureStorage`](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage/documentation/spezisecurestorage) module in the [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate).
 ```swift
 import Spezi
 import SecureStorage